openstack-archive/fuel-plugin-ci/README.rst

 You can run the script on jenkins-slave node or any web server if you have many slave nodes.
 Steps:

 #.
 Check for the latest community iso.
-Using w3m utility script checks ``https://www.fuel-infra.org/release/status`` url and choose right tab:
+Using w3m utility script checks
+   ``https://www.fuel-infra.org/release/status`` url and chooses the right tab:

    * the first tab is 8.0 now, we need 2nd tab with Fuel 7.0.

    * Then we parse it and get Fuel release string.

-  .. note:: if new Fuel version is available, you should fix the
-     script and change tab number.
+     .. note:: if new Fuel version is available, you should fix the script and change tab number.
 Also output may change between linux distros and last cut field may change.

 #.
 Download torrent file from `http://seed.fuel-infra.org/fuelweb-iso/` via aria2 console torrent client.